-Only formed in 1999, FC Midtjylland (‘FCM’) won their first Danish title in 2015, after several top-three finishes since acceding to the Superliga in 2000.
-FCM are leaders in the domestic game in other ways, too.
+Only formed in 1999, FC Midtjylland (‘FCM’) won their first Danish title in 2015, after several top-three finishes since entering the Superliga in 2000.
+Also champions in 2018, FCM are leaders in the domestic game in other ways, too.
 The club’s contemporary MCH Arena in the town’s south-western outskirts is part of an expansive hub for leisure events and trade fairs, the Messecenter Herning, which will also include a business park and drive-in cinema.
 On the playing side, FCM initiated a first Danish football academy, with links to FC Ebedei of Nigeria and Brentford, after their owner bought a majority stake in FCM in 2014.

 And while European football isn’t exactly a novelty – FCM almost turfed Manchester City out of the UEFA Cup in 2008 – Herning was always better known for its achievements in other sports.
 Local cyclist Bjarne Riis is a former Tour de France winner while several of Herning’s ice hockey players have starred in the NHL.
 BOXEN, the indoor arena that stands beside the MCH Arena, will host ice hockey’s World Championships in 2018.

 No wonder, then, that the two local clubs, Herning Fremad and Ikast FS, who created FC Midtjylland in 1999, had precious little to shout about before then.